 If you are familiar with the OpenWorld conference, you’ll know that “The Cloud” was THE major topic of conversation this year.
 Cloud was preached ad nauseam by the Oracle team and presenters at various sessions.
 In a way, it felt like Oracle believed if they discussed “cloud” enough, that their bold predictions would magically come true.

 Let’s look at those predictions for a moment.
 CEO Mark Hurd has stated that by 2025:

-I am certainly not trying to say there aren’t significant benefits to Cloud technology.
-I personally use Cloud every day.
-Whether it’s watching a favorite show on Netflix, streaming my favorite band on Spotify, or accessing files on Google Drive, Cloud can be an incredibly helpful and valuable technology.
+I am certainly not trying to say there aren’t significant benefits of cloud technology.
+I personally use cloud services every day.
+Whether it’s watching a show on Netflix, streaming my favorite band on Spotify, or accessing files on Google Drive, the cloud can be an incredibly helpful and valuable technology.

-On the Enterprise side of things, Cloud technology allows for greater scalability, easier disaster recovery, rapid deployment, automated updates, etc. There are a bazillion articles on Cloud benefit out there, but that’s not what I’m here to talk about today…
+On the Enterprise side of things, cloud technology allows for greater scalability, easier disaster recovery, rapid deployment, automated updates, etc. There are a bazillion articles on cloud benefits out there, but that’s not what I’m here to talk about today.

 Oracle’s Challenge: Taking Market Share

 During Oracle CEO Mark Hurd’s Monday morning keynote at OpenWorld, he shared that CEOs are held accountable (and feel great pressure) to grow their company’s revenue.
 But revenue growth among S&P 500 companies chugged along at a slow 1% in 2015.
 Add the fact that US GDP is only growing at 2.4% each year, and you have a situation where revenue growth is extremely challenging.